-I’m an Assistant Professor at the School of Politics and International Relations at the University of Nottingham.
+I’m an Assistant Professor at the School of Politics and International Relations at the University of Nottingham (2016-present).
 My research interests include human rights, foreign direct investment, corruption and slavery.

-Before working at Nottingham, I taught statistics for social scientists at the Social Sciences Research Methods Centre, University of Cambridge.
+Before working at Nottingham, I taught statistics for social scientists at the Social Sciences Research Methods Centre, University of Cambridge (2014- 2016).
 To integrate replication practice into teaching at Cambridge, I developed the Cambridge Replication Workshop.
-In 8 weeks, graduate students replicated a paper and subsequently tried to publish it.
+In 8 weeks, graduate students replicated a paper and subsequently published it.

-I completed my PhD in Politics and International Studies at the Department of Politics and International Studies at Cambridge.
+I completed my PhD in Politics and International Studies at the Department of Politics and International Studies at Cambridge in 2014.

 Why I started this blog